laszewski/laszewski.github.io/content/authors/admin/_index.md

-Past academic appointments include Adjunct Professor in the Intelligent Systems Engineering Department at Indiana University, Adjunct Professor positions at the Computer Science Department at Indiana University, Associate Professor at Rochester Institute of Techology, Adjunct Professor at University of North Texas.
-He has also taught on a voluntary basis at Illinois Institute of Technology.
+Past academic appointments include Adjunct Professor in the Intelligent Systems Engineering Department at Indiana University, Adjunct Professor positions at the Computer Science Department at Indiana University, Associate Professor at Rochester Institute of Technology, Adjunct Professor at the University of North Texas.
+He has also taught voluntarily at Illinois Institute of Technology.

-He provided leadership to interface with the with San Diego Supercomputing Center on virtual clusters for XSEDE comet.
+He provided leadership to interface with the San Diego Supercomputing Center on virtual clusters for XSEDE comet.
-He was the co-PI on developping a scientific impact metric fro the longest running hyperformance computing nfrastructure funded by NSF spanning XSEDE, reaching as far back as TerraGrid.
+He was the co-PI on developing a scientific impact metric for the longest-running high-performance computing infrastructure funded by NSF spanning XSEDE, reaching as far back as TerraGrid.
 Previously, he was the architect of FutureGrid, one of the first successful clouds in US academia.
 He was previously involved in Grid computing since the term was coined.
-Before that, he initiated and led the [Java Commodity Grid Kit](http://www.cogkit.org) which provided the basis for hundreds of Grid related projects, including the Globus Toolkit.
+Before that, he initiated and led the [Java Commodity Grid Kit](http://www.cogkit.org) which provided the basis for hundreds of Grid-related projects, including the Globus Toolkit.

 To contact him, please send mail to <laszewski@gmail.com>

 ## Publications

 * [List of Publications]({{< ref "/publication" >}}) (PDF sources, and bibtex for citations)